jeff-adkisson/swe-3643-fall-2024/project/grading-rubric.md

 -  5%: All documentation described in the specification is present, internally linked via a Table of Contents, contains the required material, and is grammatically correct.
 Important images, such as the architecture diagram, are visible - not just linked.

-   Markdown is correctly formatted with headings, code blocks, relative links (where appropriate), etc.
+   Markdown is correctly formatted with headings, code blocks, relative links (where appropriate), images/screenshots, diagrams, etc.

 #### Architecture: 10%